Belarus jails opposition leader's husband for 18 years in 'revenge' verdict | Politics

 A court in Belarus sentenced the opposition leader's husband to 18 years in jail on Tuesday after he was arrested during an attempt to run for president against incumbent Alexander Lukashenko, a verdict his wife called political revenge.

-Julie Fisher, the U.S. Ambassador to Belarus, condemned the ruling and called for Tsikhanouski's release.
+Julie Fisher, the U.S. Ambassador to Belarus, called for Tsikhanouski's release.
 "It is clear whom the regime most fears.
 The United States alongside our partners will continue efforts to secure the unconditional release of all political prisoners...and all those facing unjust detention and vengeful verdicts," she tweeted.

 Tsikhanouski's mother Sofya told U.S. broadcaster RFE/RL she feared she would never see her son again.
 "How many?
 Eighteen years for my son?
 What for?...
 God...
 I'm 71.
 I won't live that long, I won't see my son."